feilab-hust/Alpha-LFM/readme.md

 # Alpha-Net
-**This is a branch of Alpha-LFM that contains only the source code related to the neural network.**
+**This is a branch of Alpha-LFM that only contains the Tensorflow implementation of neural network.**

 # Requirements
 - **System requirements**